 After you’ve confirmed the safety of your family, contact your insurance provider.
 Your agent should be able to walk you through the process of making a claim and securing financial support to cover emergency living expenses.
 It’s worth asking them to connect you to fire damage restoration companies as well.

 Keep in mind that claims can take longer than you’d expect to settle.
 Study your policy thoroughly and don’t get rushed into a quick settlement.
-It’s possible that insurance companies give you a check that amounts to a value significantly lower than what you’re entitled to.
+Otherwise, insurance companies may give you a check that amounts to a value significantly lower than what you’re entitled to.

 4. Connect With a Home Restoration Expert